Skip to main content

 This feature requires authorized access.
 A system administrator can grant or deny users access to the various features and functions.
 Please see Admin Interface > UI features

-eMail configuration parameters are set as environment variables in the .env file.
+This service is used for sending email confirmation requests, reset password instructions, or other notifications to Users. eMail configuration parameters are set as environment variables in the ./shared/pullin/.env file.
 Below is the list of available parameters:

 # default url of your Chemotion ELN for http links in emails: